novakgeoenergie/GHEToolManual/docs/sources/FAQ's/activate_trial.rst

 Buy a professional license
 **************************
 After 14-days your trial period will end and you will have to get a professional, paid license from `https://ghetool.eu <https://ghetool.eu/download/#license>`_.
 Afterwards, you need to activate it within GHEtool.
-Click here to see how: `activate license`_.
+Click here to see how: :ref:`activate license`.